mt7180/prefect-pulumi-data-orchestration/README.md

 1) Serving flows on long-lived infrastructure: start a long-running process with the **.serve()** method in a location of choice  (often within a Docker container) that is responsible for managing all of the runs for the associated deployment(s).
 The process stays in communication with Prefect API and monitors and executes each flow run.
 It is simple, fast and the user has maximum control over infrastructure, but since it is a long running process, it is more costly since infrastructure must run the whole time.
 2) Dynamically provisioning infrastructure with workers: **.deploy()** a flow to a work pool and then a worker will pick it up to execute the flow run on your infrastructure.
 In pull work pools you need to set up and maintain your own worker (but we will use the new push work pool feature).
 The infrastructure is ephemeral and dynamically provisioned, which allows to essentially "scale to zero" when nothing is running, as the worker process is much more lightweight than the workflows themselves, which is a big advantage.
 On the other hand, it is a more complex approach since a worker has more components and may be more difficult to set up and understand.

-We will opt for the second approach and deploy() or flow, which has recently become much easier with the push work pools.
+We will opt for the second approach and deploy() our flow, which has recently become much easier with the push work pools.
 However, since we are using multiple frameworks here, we must first complete the following prerequisites.

 > **_NOTE:_** unfortunately it takes some time until the entso-e access is granted, but in the meantime you may want to get familiar with all the other frameworks and resources